WilsonPercival/WilsonPercival/crash timeline missing instance variable/crash_timeline_missing_instance_variable_r351b.md

 ## Steps to reproduce

 1. Open a project.
-2. Click on the sprite instance in the layout editor.
 2. Click `Editing mode`.
 3. Click `Set keyframes`.
 4. Select all key points except the first ones.